TDA283-compiler-construction/project/project/extensions.md

 Exception Handling (exceptions)
 -------------------------------

-Exceptions in Javalette are objects and therefore before you start with this extension, you need to first implement structs or objects 1.
+Exceptions in Javalette are objects and therefore before you start with this extension, you need to first implement structs or objects1.

 Native x86 code generation
 --------------------------